Probing Non-Fermi-Liquid Behaviour of Composite Fermi Liquid via Efficient Thermal Simulations: Abstract

 \section{Abstract}

-The two-dimensional electron gas in a perpendicular magnetic field, i.e., the quantum Hall system, is remarkably rich. {At half filling of the lowest Landau level,} it has been predicted that ``composite fermions''---emergent quasiparticle of an electron with two magnetic flux quanta---can experience zero net magnetic field and form a Fermi sea, {dubbed composite Fermi liquid (CFL).
-However, the seemingly simple appearance of CFL is a strongly correlated quantum many-body state in disguise, and to solve it in a controlled manner is extremely difficult, to the level that the thermodynamic properties of CFL is still largely unknown.} In this work, we perform state-of-the-art thermal tensor network simulations on the $\nu=1/2$ Landau level systems, and observe low-temperature power-law behaviour of the specific heat, signaling the gapless nature of CFL.
-More importantly, the power is extracted to be closed to $2/3$, clearly deviated from the ordinary linear-$T$ Fermi liquid behaviour, suggesting the coupling between the CFs and the dynamical emergent gauge field {and therefore revealed the quantum many-body aspect of the CFL state.
-Relevance of our methodology to other quantum Hall settings and moir\'e systems is discussed. }
+The physics of two-dimensional electron gas in a perpendicular magnetic field, i.e., the quantum Hall system, is remarkably rich.
+At half filling of the lowest Landau level, it has been predicted that ``composite fermions''---emergent quasiparticles consisting of an electron attached to two magnetic flux quanta---experience zero net magnetic field and form a Fermi sea, dubbed composite Fermi liquid (CFL).
+However, despite its seemingly simple appearance, CFL is a strongly correlated quantum many-body state in disguise, and solving it in a controlled manner is extremely difficult, to the extent that the thermodynamic properties of CFL remain largely unknown.
+In this work, we perform state-of-the-art thermal tensor network simulations of the $\nu=1/2$ Landau level system and observe low-temperature power-law behaviour of the specific heat, signaling the gapless nature of CFL.
+More importantly, the power is extracted to be close to $2/3$, clearly deviating from the ordinary linear-$T$ behaviour of Fermi liquid, suggesting coupling between the CFs and the dynamical emergent gauge field and thereby revealing the quantum many-body nature of the CFL state.

 {\it Introduction.---} The two-dimensional electron gas subjected to a perpendicular magnetic field—known as the quantum Hall (QH) system—exhibits remarkable physical richness.
 In the integer quantum Hall regime, the Hall conductance $\sigma_{xy}$ is quantized precisely in integer multiples of $e^2/h$~\cite{KlitzingPRL1980}.
-In the fractional quantum Hall regime, $\sigma_{xy}$ quantizes at fractional values of $e^2/h$, accompanied by the emergence of fractionally charged quasiparticles obeying abelian fractional statistics~\cite{TsuiPRL1982,HalperinPRL1984,ArovasPRL1984}.
-Notably, at the filling factor $\nu = 1/2$, the system exhibits metallic behavior, characterized by a finite longitudinal resistivity {$\rho_{xx}$} and {the absence of $\rho_{xy}$ pleateau } ~\cite{JiangPRB1989}.
+In the fractional quantum Hall regime, $\sigma_{xy}$ is quantized at fractional values of $e^2/h$, accompanied by the emergence of fractionally charged quasiparticles obeying fractional statistics~\cite{TsuiPRL1982,HalperinPRL1984,ArovasPRL1984}.
+Notably, at filling $\nu = 1/2$, the system exhibits metallic behaviour, characterized by a finite longitudinal resistivity {$\rho_{xx}$} and the absence of a plateau in $\rho_{xy}$~\cite{JiangPRB1989}.